-- to submit to the jurisdiction of any New York State or U.S. federal court sitting in New York City in the Borough of Manhattan and any appellate court of either thereof; - that all claims in respect of such legal action or proceeding may be heard and determined in such New York state or U.S. federal court and will waive, to the fullest extent permitted by law, the defense of an inconvenient forum to the maintenance of such action or proceeding; and - to appoint as its process agent the person from time to time discharging the function of Consul General of the Republic in New York City, with offices at 1501 Broadway, Suite 410, New York, New York 10036, United States.
+- to submit to the jurisdiction of any New York State or U.S. federal court sitting in New York City in the Borough of Manhattan and any appellate court of either thereof; - that all claims in respect of such legal action or proceeding may be heard and determined in such New York state or U.S. federal court and will waive, to the fullest extent permitted by law, the defense of an inconvenient forum to the maintenance of such action or proceeding; and to appoint CT Corporation System as its process agent, with an office at 28 Liberty Street, New York, New York 10005, United States of America.